visit-dav/visit/src/doc/tutorials/Aneurysm.rst

 ----------------------------------------------------------

-To calculate a flux, we will need the original velocity vector, the normal vector of the surface, and VisIt's Flux Operator.
+To calculate a flux, we will need the original velocity vector, the normal vector of the surface, and VisIt_'s Flux Operator.
 We will calculate the flux through a cross-slice located at Y=3, at the beginning of the artery.
-We are assuming that you have open the datafile series, and that you start with a blank page.

 Creating the slice and showing velocity glyphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~